Hot Composting for Beginners: First Month Tips & Expectations - HOTBIN Composting

 What to feed in weeks 1–2 (best practice, not strict rules)

-• Prioritise easy-to-digest kitchen waste
+• Prioritise easy-to-digest food and garden waste

 • Chop waste where possible (smaller pieces break down faster)